 New York Women’s Forum Mentor to Kim Vandenberg

-Kristie Wetterer, Volleyball, United States Kristie Wetterer is an attorney for Stites & Harbison PLLC in Louisville, Kentucky.
+Kristie Wetterer Phillips, Volleyball, United States Kristie Wetterer Phillips is General Counsel of Confluent Health, LLC.
 She practices in the area of civil defense, with a focus on products liability, pharmaceutical device, and medical malpractice litigation.
 Kristie attended the University of Louisville graduating in December 2009 with a Bachelor of Science in Business Administration with a focus on Marketing.
 She was selected the Most Outstanding Marketing Graduate of her class and graduated with highest honors.
 While attending the University of Louisville, she was a member of and served as captain on the University of Louisville Women’s Volleyball team.
 The team was the Big East Conference Champion all four years she was a member of the team and also reached the NCAA Women’s Volleyball Tournament each year, including the Sweet Sixteen in 2005.
 Kristie held many leadership positions during her undergraduate career, including serving as President of the Student Athlete Advisory Committee.
 Following her undergraduate career, she attended the University of Louisville’s Brandeis School of Law, graduating with her Juris Doctor in 2012.
 While in law school, she participated in many extracurricular activities and served as the Student Bar Association President and as an Associate Editor of the University of Louisville Law Review.
 Currently, Kristie serves as Immediate Past-President of the University of Louisville Brandeis School of Law Alumni Council, member of the Board of Regents of Whitehall, and volunteer for the Domestic Violence Assistance Program through Legal Aid of Louisville.
 She previously served as a board member and Secretary for Girls on the Run Louisville and participated in Leadership Louisville’s Ignite Program in 2015.